FDA considers major shift in COVID vaccine strategy

 The goal is to simplify vaccination against COVID and perhaps adopt an approach similar that used for the flu vaccine, with annual updates to match whatever strain of the virus is circulating.
 This is according to a federal official who spoke under the condition of anonymity because they were not authorized to speak publicly.

-The FDA will outline the strategy publicly Monday when it releases a set of documents in advance of a meeting Thursday of the agency's Vaccine and Related Biological Products Advisory Committee.
+NPR reported the proposed shift early Monday morning, and later Monday the FDA outlined it publicly in a set of documents released in advance of a meeting Thursday of the agency's Vaccine and Related Biological Products Advisory Committee (VRBPAC).
 The committee will vote on the agency's proposal.

 Currently, people who want to be fully vaccinated against COVID have to first get their primary vaccinations — two shots of the original vaccine spaced weeks apart.
 That's followed at least two months later by a booster, currently the bivalent shot that's tailored to protect against omicron.